-Always Refer to Fellowship Trained and Board Certified Spine Specialists
+Why Should You Always Refer to Fellowship Trained and Board Certified Spine Specialists?

-Regardless of whether you refer to an orthopaedic spine surgeon or a neurosurgeon, you should always recommend a professional who is fellowship trained and board certified.
+Regardless of whether you refer to an orthopaedic spine surgeon or a neurosurgeon, it would be best if you always recommended a professional who is fellowship-trained and board-certified.
 Specialists with these additional, voluntary credentials demonstrate excellence in their chosen sub-specialty.

 Fellowship refers to an optional period of training after medical school and residency in which the graduate or fellow completes an additional supervised training program.
 Both the most respected and trusted orthopaedic spine surgeons and neurosurgeons are likely fellowship trained.

 Upon completion of fellowship requirements, these well-qualified orthopaedic spine surgeons and neurosurgeons emerge with similar education and training.
-In fact, often, orthopaedic surgeons and neurosurgeons will train side-by-side learning spinal cord and nerve decompression techniques, performing fusions, minimally invasive surgery techniques, microsurgeries as well as other lumbar, thoracic and cervical treatments.
+Often times, orthopaedic surgeons and neurosurgeons will train side-by-side learning spinal cord and nerve decompression techniques, performing fusions, minimally invasive surgery techniques, microsurgeries as well as other lumbar, thoracic and cervical treatments.

-Fellowship trained and board certified orthopaedic spine surgeons, and neurosurgeons are equally qualified.
-However, the main difference is in the training.
-A Neurosurgeon is trained to treat conditions of the brain and spine, while an orthopaedic spine surgeon specializes in treating the spine.
+The main difference between fellowship-trained and board-certified orthopaedic spine surgeons and neurosurgeons is in training.
+A neurosurgeon is trained to treat conditions of the brain and spine, while an orthopaedic spine surgeon specializes in treating the spine.